ag-grid/vue-data-grid/getting-started-video-tutorial/docs/00a-introduction.md

 The tutorial was created by Marats Stelihs.

-You can find Marat online:
+You can find Marats online:

 - https://blog.ag-grid.com/author/marats/
 - https://www.linkedin.com/in/marats-stelihs-69b85489/